easyt0re/comppy18Proj/README.md

 To push the `coverall` percentage, this test is to assert if all the raw data is read into the dataset.
 This would be practical if the raw data reading process would throw away some of the entries automatically.
 Then this could check the number of samples that has been read in.
-However, if that is the case, then correspondency would be a more important thing to check.
+However, if that is the case, then correspondence would be a more important thing to check.

 ### Other Time-Consuming Things
 #### Testing